rahul-manral/Rahul07/README.md

 # Rahul07
-this is demo for Git and Github  classes
+this is demo for Git and Github  classes.